peterbarker/sds021/common-support-serial-sensor.rst

 The commit `AP_ParticleSensor: support for particle sensors` shows the creation of the frontend/backend structure.
 Note that at this point there's no method to retrieve the data through the interface - that comes later!
 The methods implemented in this commit are the bare minimum for a working driver.

+.. note:

+   Note the format of the commit message; it is important to start with a label for the relevant top-level directory to conform to ArduPilot project standards.
+More information on the project standards can be found <linky>

 Step 5b: creating the skeleton backend driver .............................................